-We parted ways, and I headed up to Hurrah Pass to retrieve our first bucket cache.
+We parted ways, and I headed up to eve our first bucket cache.
 It was like Christmas, opening up the buckets we had packed 7 months ago.
 Everything I needed was stashed away.
 I gorged on canned fruit and kippered herring while I divided up the supplies for the upcoming leg.
 My pack was like a massive brick on my back, propelling me downhill.
 I felt like a lumbering giant, ready to topple over.
 I began force feeding myself to cut down on the weight.
 The hike may have actually been pleasant, it were not for the incessant barrage of ATVs, dirt bikes, and jeeps buzzing past, and not one of them had a smile on their faces!
 It’s an OHV paradise out here—innumerable canyons to drive up and explore.
 But every off-roader I’ve talked to has nothing but complaints regarding driving regulations on public lands.
 Too bad for you, Mr. ATV.

 The trail continued up and out of Indian Creek, climbing slickrock benches to the western ridge of the drainage.
 I walked across fields of vermillion chert, strewn across the mesa top.
 A turkey vulture soared by on the afternoon thermals.
 No meal here, my friend.
 Best keep on moving.
-I picked a route down into a small unnamed drainage, and crossed the border of Canyonlands National Park.
-A quick road walk got me to the Needles Outpost, a small campground and grill run by Tracy and Gary—who were kind enough to hold a cache bucket for us over the winter.
+I picked a route down into a small unnamed drainage, and crossed the border of

 And I successfully made the rendezvous with Ben.
 My voice was hoarse and cracked after not talking to anyone for 5 days.
 The hiking duo are reunited again.

-Next up: The Needles and Dark Canyon.
-We push on to Hite.
+Next up: The Needles and

 Section mileage: ~47 miles